smuellerDD/esdm/README.md

 	- Use LD_PRELOAD="/path/to/libesdm-getentropy.so" with the intended
 	  application.

+        - Create / update `/etc/ld.so.preload` to add the entry
+          `/usr/local/lib64/libesdm-getrandom.so` (or the respective path to
+          the `libesdm-getrandom.so` on the system).
+This is to be followed by the execution of `ldconfig`.

 	- Compile the application or library with the following options:

 		- `LDFLAGS += -Wl,--wrap=getrandom,--wrap=getentropy`